devilhyt/blog/README.md

     docker compose -f ./docker-services/docker-compose.yml up -d
     ```

+3. Rename the file `.env.example` to `.env`.
+    - This file contains the token secret used to sign the JWTs.
+    - You should generate a new secret and replace the value of the `TOKEN_SECRET`.

-3. Generate fake data:
+4. Generate fake data:
     ```bash
     node ./fake.js
     ```

-4. Run the app:
+5. Run the app:
     - On MacOS or Linux:
         ```bash
         DEBUG=blog:* npm start